Installing a personal version of Nano¶

 Team and they have rejected your request as demand is low (which is very likely

 what would happen).
-First, let's look at the available version in upstream:
+First, let's look at the available versions in upstream:

 spack find